 Advanced study of linguistic theory and its application to the analysis of English.

+640. Field Methods in Linguistics (3)

+Prerequisites: Three units of linguistics, including some knowledge of phonetic transcription and consent of instructor.

+Principles and techniques of linguistic analysis working directly with native informants, including phonemic, grammatical, and syntactic analysis and text collection and

+641. Structure of a Non-Indo-European Language (3)

+The structure of a non-Indo-European language, to be chosen by the instructor, including grammar, reading of texts, and sessions with a native speaker of the language, if possible.

+660. History of Linguistics (3)

+Prequisite: Two courses in linguistics or equivalent background.

-640. Field Methods in Linguistics (3) Prerequisites: Three units of linguistics, including some knowledge of phonetic transcription and consent of instructor.
-Principles and techniques of linguistic analysis working directly with native informants, including phonemic, grammatical, and syntactic analysis and text collection and interpretation.
-641. (221.)
-Structure of a Non-Indo-European Language (3) The structure of a non-Indo-European language, to be chosen by the instructor, including grammar, reading of texts, and sessions with a native speaker of the language, if possible.
-750. Directed Language Study (3) Prerequisite: Consent of instructor Directed independent study of a foreign language not offered within the course structure at San Diego State University with the aim of applying the techniques of intensive linguistic analysis to the syntax, phonology and/or semantic structure of that language.
+Background and development of modern linguistic theory.

+750. Directed Language Study (3) Prerequisite: Consent of instructor.

+Directed independent study of a foreign language not offered within the course structure at San Diego State University with the aim of applying the techniques of intensive linguistic analysis to the syntax, phonology and/or semantic structure of that language.
 No instruction in speaking or understanding the spoken language is included in this course.
+Maximum

-Maximum credit six units.
-790. (290.)
-Bibliography and Methods of Linguistic Research (3) Prerequisite: Twelve upper division units in linguistics.
+790. Bibliography and Methods of Linguistic Research (3) Prerequisite: Twelve upper division units in linguistics.

 Basic reference works, scholarly and critical journals; introduction to bibliographical techniques; exercises and problems in methods and exposition of research, including editorial procedures.
 Recommended for the first semester of graduate work.

-795. (295.)
-Seminar in Linguistics (3) Prerequisite: Completion of three units of 600- and 700-numbered courses in the master's program for linguistics.
+795. Seminar in Linguistics (3)

+Prerequisite: Completion of three units of 600- and 700-numbered courses in the master's program for linguistics.

 Research in linguistics, course content varying according to instructor.
-Maximum credit six units applicable on a master's degree.
-798. (298.)
-Special Study (1-3) Cr/NC Prerequisite: Consent of staff; to be arranged with department chair and instructor.
+May be repeated with new content.
+See class schedule for specific content.
+Maximum credit six units 798.
+Special Study (1-3) Cr/NC

+Prerequisite: Consent of staff; to be arranged with department chair and instructor.
 Individual study.
 Maximum credit six units.

 799A.
-(299.)
-Thesis (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
+Thesis (3) Cr/NC

+Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for the master's degree.

 799B.
-Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
-Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the University; also student must be registered in the course when the completed thesis is granted final approval.
-Anthropology Courses 604.
-(204.)
-Seminar in Linguistics (3) 630.
-(222.)
-Seminar in Historical Linguistics (3) French Course 503.
-(201.)
-History of French Language (3) German Courses - 601.
-(201.)
-History of the German Language (3) - 610.
-(202.)
-Middle High German (3) - 700.
-(265.)
-Seminar in Germanic Linguistics (3) Philosophy Course 631.
-(231.)
-Seminar in Semantics and Logical Theory (3) Russian Courses
+Thesis Extension (0) Cr/NC

+Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
+Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the University; also student must be registered in the course when the completed thesis is granted final

+Anthropology Courses and Jummino repulsed the same of the same

+604. Seminar in Linguistics (3)

+630. Seminar in Historical Linguistics (3)

+French Course

+503. History of French Language (3)

+German Courses

+601. History of the German Language (3)

+610. Middle High German (3)

+700. Seminar in Germanic Linguistics (3)

+Philosophy Course

+631. Seminar in Semantics and Logical Theory (3)

+Russian Courses

+610. History of the Russian Language (3)

+650A-650B.
+Old Church Slavic (3-3)

+680. Seminar in Slavic Linguistics (3)

+Spanish Courses

-610. (201.)
-History of the Russian Language (3) 650A-650B.
-(202A-202B.)
-Old Church Slavic (3-3) 680.
-(203.)
-Seminar in Slavic Linguistics (3) Spanish Courses 610.
-(201.)
-History of the Spanish Language (3) 770.
-(270.)
-Applied Spanish Linguistics for Teachers (3)
+610. History of the Spanish Language (3)

+770. Applied Spanish Linguistics for Teachers (3)